 - Dr Fiona Holland - Health and wellbeing, especially body esteem, experiences of living in non-normative bodies, motivational interviewing, behaviour change and the benefits of well-being interventions on psychological health

-- Dr Amy Baraniak - Behaviour change interventions for smoking cessation and reducing cardiovascular disease risk, psychological impact of informal caregiving, management of long term illness and disability
+- Dr Amy Baraniak - Behaviour change interventions for smoking cessation and reducing cardiovascular disease risk, the psychological impact of informal caregiving, management of long term illness and disability

 - Professor James Elander - Coping and pain management in painful chronic illnesses such as haemophilia and sickle cell disease, educational transitions, student writing and student assessment